jboulter11/ResetNetAdapterScript/README.md

 # Reset Network Adapter on Startup using Powershell

+This script is a workaround for the issues I experience with my Intel i225V NIC documented here: https://www.reddit.com/r/ASUS/comments/kppyoi/psa_asus_motherboards_with_intel_i225v_25gb_nic/

 1. Clone/Download this repo to your Windows machine
 2. Change the path in RegisterJob.ps1 to point to where you want to keep your Restart-NetAdapter.ps1 script
 3. Change the name of the Network Adapter specified in Restart-NetAdapter.ps1 to match your device, mine's "Ethernet" so that is what is the default.